trstlabs/intento/docs/docs/intents/from-connected-chain.md

 }
 ```

-An ICS20 packet is formatted correctly for submitting an action if the following all hold:
+An ICS20 packet is formatted correctly for submitting an flow if the following all hold:

 - `memo` is not blank
 - `memo` is valid JSON
-- `memo` has at least one key, `"action"`
+- `memo` has at least one key, `"flow"`
-- `memo["action"]["msgs"]` is an array with valid JSON SDK message objects with a key "@type" and sdk message values
+- `memo["flow"]["msgs"]` is an array with valid JSON SDK message objects with a key "@type" and sdk message values
-- `receiver == memo["action"]["owner"]`.
+- `receiver == memo["flow"]["owner"]`.
 Optional, an owner can be specifed and is the address that receives remaining fee balance after execution ends.
-- `memo["action"]["cid"]`is a valid connection ID on INTO -> Destination chain, omit it for local INTO execution of the message.
+- `memo["flow"]["cid"]`is a valid connection ID on INTO -> Destination chain, omit it for local INTO execution of the message.
-- `memo["action"]["register_ica"]` can be added, and true to register an ICA.
+- `memo["flow"]["register_ica"]` can be added, and true to register an ICA.

-Fees are paid with a newly generated and action specific fee account.
+Fees are paid with a newly generated and flow specific fee account.

-If an ICS20 packet does not contain a memo containing "action", a regular MsgTransfer takes place.
+If an ICS20 packet does not contain a memo containing "flow", a regular MsgTransfer takes place.
-If an ICS20 packet is directed towards action, and is formated incorrectly, then it returns an error.
+If an ICS20 packet is directed towards flow, and is formated incorrectly, then it returns an error.

 ## Example: DAO Integration

 ![icsdao](@site/docs/images/connected_chain/from_connected_chain_flow1.png)

-Using ICS20 to set up actions is for advanced users that are familiar with terms such as ICS20 transfers and Authz permissions.
+Using ICS20 to set up flows is for advanced users that are familiar with terms such as ICS20 transfers and Authz permissions.

-Our ICS20 middleware is developped to allow DAOs to perform time-based actions.
+Our ICS20 middleware is developped to allow DAOs to perform time-based flows.
 These can be executed locally on Intento, a destination chain which can also be the source chain.

-There are several caveats to using ICS20 to set up an action.
-When automating on a destination chain for the first time, not one but two transactions is required to activate the trigger.
-One transaction is to set the action and create an Interchain Account at Intento and another is to set permissions/send funds to the Interchain Account on the destination chain.
+There are several caveats to using ICS20 to set up an flow.
+When automating on a destination chain for the first time, not one but two transflows is required to activate the trigger.
+One transflow is to set the flow and create an Interchain Account at Intento and another is to set permissions/send funds to the Interchain Account on the destination chain.

 To demonstrate how DAOs can integrate with Intento we explain the process using an example.